Rayi/micmath.github.com/_posts/2010-05-02-supporting-commonjs.markdown

   - commonjs
 ---

 As I stated in [a recent post](/commonjs/jsdoc/2010/05/02/supporting-commonjs.html), "I am a great admirer of recursion."
 It's one of the reasons I chose to write a JavaScript documentation tool in JavaScript.
-Accordingly, starting now, the official and only purpose of _JsDoc Toolkit 3_ is to automatically generate documentation for itself.
+Accordingly, starting now, the official and *only* purpose of _JsDoc Toolkit 3_ is to automatically generate documentation for itself.
 If anyone else finds it useful, that is merely coincidental.

-As I've chosen to use a CommonJS standard to organize my projects code into modules, I am planning a `@module` tag to document it.
+As I've chosen to use [the CommonJS Modules 1.1](http://wiki.commonjs.org/wiki/Modules/1.1) standard to organize my project's code, I am planning a `@module` tag to document it.
 Here's an example:

 {% highlight js %}
     /**